 One is six men will be a victim of domestic abuse in their lifetime:

 For many men, calling our anonymous helpline is the first step they have made in talking to someone else about the problems they face.
 Whether it is information you need or just someone to listen to you, please call.

-We also welcome calls from mothers, sisters, daughters, brothers, sons, friends, work colleagues seeking information they know or think is a victim.
-We are here to help.
+We also welcome calls from relatives, friends, work colleagues or neighbours seeking information on what to do if someone they know or think is a victim.

 If we cannot help directly, we know people and organisations who can.

-We do not reply to emails for personal safety reasons, due to the risk that any reply may be intercepted by the perpetrator.
+We do not reply to emails for personal safety reasons as any reply may be intercepted by the perpetrator.